-M14 is one of the most massive GCs in our Galaxy (8th most massive in Baumgardt & Hilker 2018, 13th most massive in Baumgardt's 4th cluster update, at $6 \times 10^5 M{\odot}$ ).
+M14 is one of the most massive GCs in our Galaxy (8th most massive in Baumgardt & Hilker 2018, 13th most massive in Baumgardt's 4th cluster update1, at $6 \times 10^5 \,\mathrm{M{\odot}}$).
 It has a distance slightly above average for GCs (9.3 kpc; Harris 1996, 2010 edition).
-Its relatively low central density (log $\rho_c = 3.32$ , Baumgardt & Hilker 2018) and large core (2.28 pc) combine to give it a relatively low stellar encounter rate (about a factor of 8 below that of 47 Tuc; Bahramian et al. 2013), which suggests it should have only a moderate number of compact binaries, such as quiescent neutron star LMXBs and MSPs, produced by dynamical interactions (e.g. Pooley et al. 2003; Bahramian et al. 2013).
+Its relatively low central density (log $\rho_c = 3.32$; Baumgardt & Hilker 2018) and large core (2.28 pc) combine to give it a relatively low stellar encounter rate (about a factor of 8 below that of 47 Tuc; Bahramian et al. 2013), which suggests it should have only a moderate number of compact binaries, such as guiescent neutron star LMXBs and MSPs, produced by dynamical interactions (e.g. Pooley et al. 2003; Bahramian et al. 2013).
 Indeed, recently five MSPs, a moderate number, have been discovered in M14 using the Five-hundred-meter Aperture Spherical radio Telescope (FAST; Pan et al. 2021); one of these MSPs has a timing solution and a faint X-ray counterpart (Zhao & Heinke 2022).
-However, the number of close binaries containing BHs is not expected to scale with stellar encounter rate, as the BH population self-segregates early in the cluster history, and strongly influences the cluster parameters by heating the core (e.g., Kremer et al. 2018; Arca Sedda et al. 2018).
-With N-body simulations, Ye et al. (2019) show that MSPs are favoured by larger GC masses but are suppressed by retained BHs; typically, MSPs are more concentrated in GCs that have a smaller number of BHs.
+However, the number of close binaries containing BHs is not expected to scale with stellar encounter rate, as the BH population self-segregates early in the cluster history, and strongly influences the cluster parameters by heating the core (e.g. Arca Sedda, Askar & Giersz 2018; Kremer et al. 2018).
+With N-body simulations, Ye et al. (2019) show that MSPs are favoured by larger GC masses but are suppressed by retained BHs: typically.
+MSPs are more concentrated in GCs that have a smaller number of BHs.
 M14, as a massive cluster with a large core, seems likely to have numerous BH binaries.

 This makes the identification of a number of excess radio sources in M14 of particular interest.
-Shishkovsky et al. (2020) found that M14 has an excess of radio sources within its half-mass radius of $7.3\pm3.8$ sources.
-Zhao et al. (2021) used a radio luminosity limit of $5 \times 10^{27}$ erg s-1 to compare clusters, and found M14 to have by far the largest radio source excess within its half-mass radius, 14 sources when only 5.7 are expected (nearly a $3\sigma$ excess, by Gehrels 1986).
+Shishkovsky et al. (2020) found that M14 has an excess of radio sources within its half-mass radius of 7.3 ± 3.8 sources.
+Zhao et al. (2021) used a radio luminosity limit of 5×10^{27} erg s-1 to compare clusters, and found M14 to have by far the largest radio source excess within its half-mass radius, 14 sources when only 5.7 are expected (nearly a 3σ excess, by Gehrels 1986).
 The other two clusters that Zhao et al. (2021) found to have radio source excesses, M62 and NGC 6440, have high stellar encounter rates.
 M14, in contrast, may be a window on massive clusters with large numbers of BHs.

 This work uses an archival Chandra X-ray observation of M14, UV/optical/near-IR HST imaging, and deep VLA radio imaging observations to identify exotic binaries.
-The paper is organised as follow: Sec 2 describes observational data used in this study; in Sec 3, we show related methods for processing and analysis; in Sec 4, we present results and discussions on individual sources; and finally in Sec 5, we draw conclusions.
+The paper is organized as follows: Section 2 describes observational data used in this study; in Section 3, we show related methods for processing and analysis; in Section 4, we present results and discussions on individual sources; and finally in Section 5, we draw conclusions.